topology-foundation/docs-drp/docs/get-started/hashgraph.md

 ---
-sidebar_label: "Hash Graphs"
+sidebar_label: '3.
+Hash Graph'
-sidebar_position: 4
+sidebar_position: 3
 ---

-# Hash Graphs
+# Hash Graph

+(must explain: merge, eventual consistency)
+(optional: light-cone)

+---

 Topology's **hash graph** approach works by encoding an operation history in a **directed acyclic graph** where the edges represent _causal dependency reporting_ among the operations and the vertices contain the operations and the hashes of their causal dependencies, which we can define as a tuple (_u_, **D**), where _u_ is the operation and **D** is the set of hashed vertices that are its causal dependencies.